 Medical, Dental & Optical MISSION TRIPS

-Teaming our volunteers with local doctors and nurses that know most about the region and culture, we accommodate free clinics to communities with little access or funds to obtain care.
+Teaming our volunteers with local doctors and nurses that know most about the region and culture, we facilitate medical - dental mission trips involving free clinics to communities with little access or funds to obtain care.
 We commonly offer these clinics on-the-go to reach the most remote areas, where some have never seen a doctor or dentist or received an immunization.
 Our participants must be ready to take on anything, from clinic set-up and take-down to working in the pharmacy, translating, making house visits or referring patients that require better diagnosis, hospitalization or surgery to facilities outside of their village.
 We then document and analyze our diagnoses and treatments, returning to the same areas year after year to encourage preventative health and study progress.
 Where suitable, we donate dental and medical supplies to local clinics to help maintain good health and hygiene after our volunteers leave.

 Sustainable Public Health Programs

 After thorough investigation, we look to take on the root causes of ailments.
 Often, cultural norms, education, or economics lead to poor drinking water or unsanitary conditions that exacerbate many of the health and nutrition problems thriving in these communities.
 We, as visitors, are a part of the problem when we don't clean up after ourselves or set a bad example.
-At MMI, we promote responsible habits that will help rid these communities of problems such as parasites, microbial infections and tooth decay.
+At MMI, we promote responsible habits through public health campaigns that will help rid these communities of problems such as parasites, microbial infections and tooth decay.
 In many communities, discouraging the spread of disease is as simple as locating latrines further from water sources and remembering to wash hands.
 Other times it may require creative solutions to reduce these problems effectively.
 With the goal of long-term sustainability, we will always ask locals to take a vested interest in their future health.
 We also look for solutions that use as few resources as possible to provide a green and cost-effective answer to community health problems.

 SHARED KNOWLEDGE & Awareness